Written by Patrick Simpson

 Executive Director, SAFERhome Society

 Universal design has established through extensive ergonomic research that electrical outlets should be installed at 18 inches to centre from the finished floor.
 This height works best for the widest range of people.
 If you have a bad back you will notice the difference right away.
 It is much easier to bend over and reach to 18 inches as verses 12 inches.
-If you do this during new construction there is no cost to make this adjustment.
+If you do this during new construction there is zero cost to make small this adjustment.

 SAFERhome – Giving Inclusion More Power Socially and turning housing into homes.